 C. FOUR HOUR LIMIT

-Except for championship meets any swim meet that includes any “B” or “C” swimmers under the age of twelve cannot exceed four hours with respect to events for those swimmers.
-The time period begins with the first event in each respective age group and is measured to the beginning of an event within that same age group. (e.g., If the first 8 and under event begins at 8:30 a.m., the first heat of the last event for 8 and under must begin no later than 12:30 p.m.
+Except for championship meets, the program in all age group competition shall be planned to allow the events for swimmers 12 years and younger to be completed in four hours or less for a timed finals session and in a total of eight hours or less for a preliminaries and final meet.
+The time period begins with the first event of the session in each respective age group and is measured to the end of the last event within that same age group. (e.g., If the session with 8 and under events begins at 8:30 a.m., the last heat of the last event for 8 and under should be planned to end no later than 12:30 p.m.
 The same is true for each separate age group for 12 and under swimmers.)
 It is the meet referee’s responsibility to enforce the spirit of this rule.

 D. FOOD